Expurple/smawg/README.md

 * Your code uses type hinting.
 * `mypy` doesn't report any errors (when run with default options).
 * `flake8` doesn't report any errors (when run with default options).
+* New features are tested.
+* All tests pass.

 The easiest way to do that is to configure a pre-commit hook.